 - 1. First-Time Undergraduate Students: - a.
 Score 500 or higher (paper-based) or 173 or higher (computer-based) or 61 or higher (internet-based) on the Test of English as a Foreign Language (TOEFL), or score 6.0 or higher on the International English Language Testing System (IELTS) examination. - b.
 Score 460 or higher (paper-based) or 140 or higher (computer-based) or 48 or higher (internet-based) on the TOEFL test administered at a special testing center or an international testing center, or score 5.0 or higher on the IELTS Examination.
-In addition, after achieving the required score, and immediately prior to admission, successfully complete a minimum of 12 weeks of study at an Intensive English Program
+In addition, after achieving the required score, and immediately prior to admission, successfully complete a minimum of 12 weeks of study at an Intensive English Program approved by the State Regents.
+At least two-thirds of the 12 weeks must be instruction at an advanced level.

-- approved by the State Regents.
-At least two-thirds of the 12 weeks must be instruction at an advanced level. - c.
-Successfully complete the high school core requirements in an English speaking high school or graduate from an English speaking high school and demonstrate competency through the Policy on Remediation and Removal of High School Curricular Deficiencies. - 2.
+- c.
+Successfully complete the high school core requirements in or graduate from a high school where English is the primary language in a country where English is the primary language and demonstrate competency through the "Remediation of High School Curricular Deficiencies Policy." - 2.
 Undergraduate Transfer Students: - a.
 Attend an accredited United States college or university for a minimum of 24 semester credit hours with passing grades and meeting other transfer requirements.